Geyza9/networking-project/README.md

 2: Run the "server.bat", this should open up a terminal.

 3: To start the server type in "start" and hit enter.
-The terminal should now display you IP adresse
+The terminal should now display you IP adress.

 4: Now clients should be able to connect.
 Run "client.jar".
 And type in the server IP (EXCLUDE ":6666") and desired username.